bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BVKicaps2019.md

 title: "Resource Constrained Deep Reinforcement Learning"
 collection: publications
 permalink: publication/BVKicaps2019
-excerpt: 'TLDR: Deep RL to optimize constrained resource allocation at city scale.
+excerpt: 'TL;DR: Deep RL to optimize constrained resource allocation at city scale.
 Good results on realistic datasets.'
 date: 2019-05-25
 venue: 'Proceedings of the International Conference on Automated Planning and Scheduling'
 paperurl: 'https://ojs.aaai.org/index.php/ICAPS/article/view/3528'  # Not necessarily a PDF.
 Can be an arxiv link or aaai link.
-citation: 'Bhatia, A., Varakantham, P., & Kumar, A. (2019).
-Resource constrained deep reinforcement learning.
-In Proceedings of the International Conference on Automated Planning and Scheduling (Vol. 29, pp. 610-620).'
+citation: 'Bhatia, A., Varakantham, P., & Kumar, A. (2021).
+Resource Constrained Deep Reinforcement Learning.
+In <i>Proceedings of the International Conference on Automated Planning and Scheduling, 29</i>(1), 610-620.'
 tags:
   - contrained optimization
   - resource allocation